Tigers in India: The Western Ghats

-Beginning from the River Tapi in North, running parallel to the Arabian Sea coast and stretching over 1600 km to end at Kanyakumari in South, the Western Ghats landscape ranges from Goa, Karnataka and Kerala to Tamil Nadu Total forest cover is about 1,01,467 km^{2}. and this landscape has 11 notified tiger reserves as of 2018.
-The highest peak at Anaimudi is 2,695 m from mean sea level.
-This global biodiversity hotspot with vegetation ranging from grasslands, montane stunted evergreen forests (shola), tropical wet evergreen forests, moist deciduous to dry deciduous forests and dry thorn forests, is home to about 5,800 species of flowering plants, 500 species of birds and 120 species of mammals with a large number of them being endemic to this region.
-Illegal Quarrying, Mining, Hydroelectric Power Projects, Deforestation for timber and agricultural output with rampant monoculture, Hunting and Encroachment are the major ecological concerns which have resulted in irreversible habitat loss, disruption of habitat corridors thereby interrupting the gene flow in tiger population.
-It is estimated that in Karnataka, the state with second highest tiger population of 524 (SE 475 - 573) as per 2018 assessment, about 12% of forests have been completely destroyed since the year 2000.
+Stretching from the River Tapi in North, running parallel to the Arabian Sea coast across over 1600 km to Kanyakumari in South, the Western Ghats landscape ranges from Goa, Karnataka and Kerala to Tamil Nadu.
+Total forest cover is about 1,01,467 km^{2}.
+This landscape had 11 official tiger reserves as of 2018.
+The highest peak at Anaimudi is 2,695 m from sea level.
+It is a biodiversity hotspot with vegetation ranging from grasslands, montane stunted evergreen forests (shola), tropical wet evergreen forests, moist deciduous to dry deciduous forests and dry thorn forests, is home to about 5,800 species of flowering plants, 500 species of birds and 120 species of mammals with a large number of them being endemic to this region.
+Illegal quarrying, mining, hydroelectric power projects, deforestation for timber and agricultural output with rampant monoculture, hunting and encroachment have resulted in irreversible habitat loss, and disruption of habitat corridors, thereby interrupting the gene flow in tiger populations.
+It was estimated (2018) that in Karnataka, hosting India's second highest tiger population of 524 (SE 475 - 573), about 12% of forests have been destroyed since 2000.